• Form

 a.
 Termination by Counsel.

 i.
-In light of the fact that discovery of currently unknown facts or future changes in existing law may make the Claims too risky or uncertain to pursue, and that Counsel are willing to advance litigation expenses and attorney time on behalf of the Client with no assurance of recovery, Counsel may terminate the representation if, in the sole judgment of Counsel, the chances of success do not justify going forward with Client’s Claims, or continuing representation would result in an unreasonable financial burden to Counsel, or in the case of a conflict.
-In the case of termination by Counsel under this provision, Client understands and agrees that Counsel retains the right to recover litigation expenses and attorneys’ fees for work to date of termination out of any monetary recovery Client ultimately obtains for any claim previously prosecuted by Counsel under this Agreement.
+In light of the fact that discovery of currently unknown facts or future changes in existing law may make the Claim too risky or uncertain to pursue, and that Counsel are willing to advance costs and attorney time on behalf of the Client with no assurance of recovery, Counsel may terminate the representation if, in the sole judgment of Counsel, the chances of success do not justify going forward with Client’s Claim, or continuing representation would result in an unreasonable financial burden to Counsel, or in the case of a conflict.
+Counsel shall be entitled to file a notice dismissing Client’s individual Claim following reasonable notice to Client.
+In the case of termination by Counsel under this paragraph, Client understands and agrees that Counsel retains the right to recover costs and attorneys’ fees for work to date of termination out of any monetary recovery Client ultimately obtains for any Claim previously prosecuted by Counsel under this Agreement.

 ii.
 Counsel may terminate representation if Client fails to abide by his or her obligations as set forth in this Agreement.
-In the event of such termination, Client understands and agrees that Counsel retains the right to recover litigation expenses and attorneys’ fees for work to date of termination out of any monetary recovery Client ultimately obtains for any claim previously prosecuted by Counsel under this Agreement.
+Counsel shall be entitled to file a notice dismissing Client’s individual Claim following reasonable notice to Client.
+In the event of such termination, Client understands and agrees that Counsel retains the right to recover costs and attorneys’ fees for work to date of termination out of any monetary recovery Client ultimately obtains for any Claim previously prosecuted by Counsel under this Agreement.

 iii.
-In any case of termination of representation by Counsel, Client will not be responsible for payment of fees and expenses that exceed Client’s ultimate monetary recovery.
+In any case of termination of representation by Counsel, Client will not be responsible for payment of attorneys’ fees and costs that exceed Client’s ultimate monetary recovery.

 b.
 Termination By Client.
 Client may terminate Counsel by delivering to Counsel a written notice, stating that Client has decided to terminate the representation, and providing an explanation of the reason for that decision.
 Such termination shall become effective only upon Counsel’s receipt of such written notice.
-In the event of such termination, Client understands and agrees that Counsel retains the right to recover litigation expenses and attorneys’ fees for work to date of termination out of any monetary recovery Client ultimately obtains for any claim previously prosecuted by Counsel under this Agreement.
+In the event of such termination, Client understands and agrees that Counsel retains the right to recover costs and attorneys’ fees equal to the reasonable value of the service Counsel provided to Client or the Potential Class out of any monetary recovery Client ultimately obtains for any Claim (individual or class) previously prosecuted by Counsel under this Agreement.

 c.
 Termination Upon Resolution.
-Counsel’s representation of Client will automatically terminate upon final resolution or legal disposition of Client’s Claims, whether by settlement, arbitration award or court judgment, and payment of all outstanding attorneys’ fees and expenses, as provided for herein.
+Counsel’s representation of Client will automatically terminate upon final resolution or legal disposition of Client’s Claim, whether by settlement, arbitration award, or court judgment, and payment of all outstanding attorneys’ fees and costs, as provided for herein.

 {firstName} {lastName}